Giant Panda Day

+Giant Panda Day is today.
 The Giant Panda Bear is one of the cutest, most adorable, and most loved animal on the planet.
-It's a favorite stuffed animal of many kids and more than a few adults.
-So, it makes perfect sense that a special day exists in their honor.
+It’s a favorite stuffed animal of many kids and more than a few adults.
+So, it makes perfect sense that this special March 16 holiday exists in their honor.

 The Giant Panda Bear is an endangered species.
 There are less than 2,000 in existence in the wild.
 In addition, they are in over 100 zoos around the world.
 These lovable creatures are sometimes referred to as “beasts”.
 They are the symbol of the International World Wildlife Federation.